gekatateam/neptunus/plugins/inputs/kafka/README.md

     # topics to consume
     # topic name will be set as an event routing key
     topics = [ "topic_one", "topic_two" ]

+    # what plugin shoud do with message if parsing failed
+    # - "drop" - mark message as ready to be committed without producing any event
+    # - "consume" - produce one event with message data as event body (it can be accessed using "." path)
+    on_parser_error = "drop"

     # if configured, an event id will be set by data from path
     # expected format - "type:path"